anHALytics/anhalytics-core/README.md

 ###### Annotation of the HAL collection

-The annotation on the HAL collection cab be launch with the command in the main directory of the sub-project ``anhalytics-annotate/``:
+The annotation on the HAL collection can be launch with the command in the main directory of the sub-project ``anhalytics-annotate/``:

 >java -Xmx2048m -jar target/anhalytics-annotate-```<current version>```.one-jar.jar -multiThread